BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ### 3\.
 A very special data structure: tables

-You might have heard of some data strucutres like "arrays" or "lists" before.
+You might have heard of some data strucutres like `arrays` or `lists` before.
-In Lua we use a so called "table" for all of these instances.
+In Lua we use a so called `table` for all of these instances.

 > Paste the following function at the top of your `MyFirstSEScript.lua`  so you can use it {.is-info}